stt-datacore/website/static/crew/janeway_klingon_crew.md

 series: voy
 memory_alpha:
 bigbook_tier: 4
-events: 18
+events: 22
 in_portal: true
 published: true
 ---

-SEC/SCI is notoriously hard to come by for voyages and despite a sinking voyage total, Klingway (No?
+SEC/SCI has been historically hard to come by for voyages and despite a sinking voyage total, Klingway (No?
 We'll work on it…) remains a top five option.
 Still holding strong is her base SEC.
 Even with an event count that slowed to a glacial crawl in 2018, Janeway + Klingon will give her plenty of future chances to shine where her SEC and SCI are both #1 or 2 among all Janeways and Klingons.